tokuhirom/Test-Kantan/README.md

 - KANTAN\_CUTOFF

-    Kantan cut the dignostic message by 80 bytes by default.
+    Kantan cut the diagnostic message by 80 bytes by default.
     If you want to change this value, you can set by KANTAN\_CUTOFF.

         KANTAN_CUTOFF=10000 perl -Ilib t/01_simple.t